serverlessworkflow/specification/specification.md

 If `transition` is not defined you can also define the `end` property which will end workflow execution at that point.
 Note that the `transition` and `end` properties are mutually exclusive, meaning that you can only specify one or the other, but not both at the same time.

-Note that `transition` and `end` properties are mutually exclusive, meaning that you cannot define both of them at the same time.

 For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.